BeyondTrust/terraform-provider-sra/docs/data-sources/web_jump_list.md

 page_title: "sra_web_jump_list Data Source - sra"
 subcategory: ""
 description: |-
-  Fetch a list of Remote VNC Jump Items.
+  Fetch a list of Web Jump Items.
   For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance
 ---

 # sra_web_jump_list (Data Source)

-Fetch a list of Remote VNC Jump Items.
+Fetch a list of Web Jump Items.

 For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance